jubairt/Restaurant-Name-Dish-Planner---LLM-Project/README.md

-# 🍽️ Restaurant Name & Menu Generator
+# 🍽️ Restaurant Name & Dish Planner

 This is a simple and fun AI-powered Streamlit web app that generates a **fancy restaurant name** and a **list of traditional dishes** based on the selected cuisine.